Updated Dec 2015

 May God bless all those who serve HIM with a whole heart!

 The enemies continue their intrigues .
-This is an example for us of how the Adversary fights against our efforts to perfect the collective bride, the holy city of the collective brethren a spiritual new Jerusalem; and our work to build the spiritual Temple of God’s spirit in our minds.
+This is an example for us of how the Adversary fights against our efforts to perfect the collective bride, and the spiritual Temple of God’s Spirit.

 Nehemiah 6:1 Now it came to pass when Sanballat, and Tobiah, and Geshem the Arabian, and the rest of our enemies, heard that I had builded the wall, and that there was no breach left therein; (though at that time I had not set up the doors upon the gates;) 6:2 That Sanballat and Geshem sent unto me, saying, Come, let us meet together in some one of the villages in the plain of Ono.
 But they thought to do me mischief.